Queens Motorcycle Accident Lawyer

 Navigating recovery from any government entity is full of red tape, but our history of experience with these cases enables us to help you efficiently manage these scenarios.

-If your motorcycle was improperly manufactured, this may have contributed to the accident or may have aggravated your injuries.
+If you rode an improperly manufactured motorcycle, this may have contributed to the accident or may have aggravated your injuries.

-- Cracks or breaks in the motorcycle’s frame, which can reduce the bike’s ability to withstand the impact of an accident;
+- Cracks or breaks in the motorcycle’s frame, which can reduce the bike’s ability to withstand the impact of an accident.

-- Unexpected stalling due to engine issues, which can limit the driver’s ability to maintain his or her speed in the flow of traffic;
+- Unexpected stalling due to engine issues, which can limit the driver’s ability to maintain his or her speed in the flow of traffic.

-- Defects in wheels and tires that can cause a blowout, skid, or other unstable situation;
+- Defects in wheels and tires that can cause a blowout, skid, or other unstable situation.

-- Improperly produced or installed handlebars which can impact a driver’s ability to steer and avoid collisions.
+- Improperly produced or installed handlebars, which can impact a driver’s ability to steer and avoid collisions.

 Analyzing whether the motorcycle suffered from a malfunction can be complicated.
 Our experienced attorneys are here to help you dig into the details and involve experts as needed.